Resources > Healthy Community

 We are here to support you through this process.
 You can find resources to help you get your documents together on our website.
 Remember, if you want to apply for funding in the future a constitution, bank account, and safeguarding policy is crucial.
 Therefore, we recommend starting to get these documents in place even if they won't be ready in time for the community chest.

-Stage 3: Community Panel, October 2025
+Stage 3: Community Panel, October 2026

 Two people sitting on a couch; one gestures while the other holds an open laptop.
 Faces are obscured.

-So, it's important to explain the aims and impacts of your project on the day.
+The community panel will not know about your project before they meet you so, it's important to explain the aims and impacts of your project on the day.

 The panel will score your presentation according to the following criteria: